 The field of view is the maximum image on the sensor chip that is determined by the optical properties of the camera.
-The size of the field of view varies with the distance between the read head and the Data Matrix code tape or colored lane.
-If the read head is positioned further away from the Data Matrix code tape or colored lane, the field of view is larger.
-If the read head is closer to the Data Matrix code tape or colored lane, the field of view is smaller due to the shorter distance.
+The size of the field of view varies with the distance between the read head and the Data Matrix code tape.
+If the read head is positioned farther away from the Data Matrix code tape, the field of view is larger.
+If the read head is closer to the Data Matrix code tape, the field of view is smaller due to the shorter distance.